Agricultural Literacy Curriculum Matrix

 fish farm: a place where fish are artificially bred or cultivated for food, restocking lakes for angling, or to supply aquariums

-mollusk: a type of invertebrate animal (such as snails, clams, or squids) that has a soft body, does not have a backbone, and that usually lives in a shell
+mollusk: a type of invertebrate animal (such as snails, clams, or squids) that has a soft body, does not have a backbone, and usually lives in a shell

 overfishing: to fish to the detriment of a fishing ground or to the depletion of a kind of organism